translaster/zabbix-book/docs/index.md

 # Welcome

 This book is born from a simple desire: **to give back**.
-After years of working with Zabbix, and authoring previous many other publications abou the platform, Patrik and Nathan felt a strong pull to share their knowledge in a way that was accessible to everyone.
+After years of working with Zabbix, and authoring previous many other publications about the platform, Patrik and Nathan felt a strong pull to share their knowledge in a way that was accessible to everyone.
 That's how the initial idea of a free, online Zabbix resource was conceived – **a community-driven project dedicated to empowering users**.